Paul Kelly, 2012

-“Wonderful day.
+“Wonderful workshop.
 I was surprised at how much I learnt.”

-“I felt the day had so much valuable information and was well balanced in the content offered.
+“I felt the workshop had so much valuable information and was well balanced in the content offered.
 I certainly learnt a lot and I’m sure it would have been a great help to other carers attending.”

 In 2016 Palliative Care South East received funding from South Eastern Melbourne Primary Health Network to develop a Carer Support Kit.

 The Carer Support Kit provides carers with useful information and tips to help them to care for their loved one.‘The Kit’ includes information on the following topics: